gaogaotiantian/viztracer/README.md

 * Detailed function entry/exit information on timeline with source code
 * Super easy to use, no source code change for most features, no package dependency
+* Low overhead, probably the fastest tracer in the market
 * Supports threading, multiprocessing, subprocess, async and PyTorch
 * Powerful front-end, able to render GB-level trace smoothly
 * Works on Linux/MacOS/Windows